aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

     }
     ```

-### Custom models
+### Custom data models

-You can subclass `AppSyncResolverEvent` to bring your own set of methods to handle incoming events, by using `model` param in the `resolve` method.
+You can subclass `AppSyncResolverEvent` to bring your own set of methods to handle incoming events, by using `data_model` param in the `resolve` method.

 === "custom_model.py"